MollikaFaria06/HomeNest-Client/README.md

 - Update or delete your own properties.
 - View detailed property information on a **Property Details** page.

-### 🌟 UI/UX
+### 🌟 UI/UX Design
 - Fully responsive layout.
 - Built with **Tailwind CSS** for modern, clean styling.
-- Components are modular and reusable.
+- Components are modular and reusable .

 ---